FNH99/qr-code-component-main/README.md

 <link href="https://fonts.googleapis.com/css2?family=Outfit" rel="stylesheet">
 ```

-Within the "<body>" add the "<main>" element to contain the page:
+Within the "body" add the "main" element to contain the page:
 ```html
 <main>

 </main>
 ```

-from now the code will continue within the "<main>" element.
-Make a "<div>" to contain the image and the other text and set its class:
+from now the code will continue within the "main" element.
+Make a "div" to contain the image and the other text and set its class:
 ```html
 <div class="container">

   </div>
 ```

-Inside this 'container' will be the main content of the page, add another "<div>" and set the class to contain the image:
+Inside this 'container' will be the main content of the page, add another "div" and set the class to contain the image:
 ```html
 <div class="qr-image">
         <img src="/images/image-qr-code.png" alt="QR Code linking to Frontend Mentor challenges">